aztfmods/terraform-azurerm-vnet/README.md

 The below features are made available:

-- network security group support on each subnet with multiple rules
+- network security group on each subnet with multiple rules
-- service endpoint, delegation support
+- service endpoint, delegation
 - terratest is used to validate different integrations
 - diagnostic logs integration
 - ddos protection plan integration